input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 So, after weighing the tradeoffs, we decided the bounded number of lock boxes was best.

-There was an idea to have an unbounded number of lock boxes
+There was also an idea to have lock boxes
-    controlled by SPOs which could use the the stake distribution of the asset for the proof of stake leader election.
+    provided by SPOs who would use the stake distribution of the assets locked in the lock boxes for the proof of stake leader election.
 This idea is exciting, and will probably have more thought in later SIPs.

 ## Workflow